Chicago O'Hare International Airport (ORD)

 Once inside the ballpark, Guaranteed Rate Field offers half-pound turkey burgers which can be a welcome alternative to the traditional hamburger.
 We also love their "build your own menus".
 Everything from nachos to tacos to fajitas can be made your way.
 Other Ballpark Chaser favorites are the Cuban Burgers, Buffalo Chicken Empanadas, Knuckle Balls, and Southside Horseshoes.
 For a sit-down meal, try the Miller Lite Bullpen Sports Bar.
 With a valid adult ID and an additional $15, fans can sit just beyond the Right-Field fence for a great field view and a chance at a home run ball.
 For those fans of wine, look for the cart around the ballpark selling a selection of red and white wine, ranging from $7.50 to $9.50 per glass.

 For a full-service, sit-down option, check out the new ChiSox Bar & Grill restaurant located at Gate 5 of Guaranteed Rate Field.
 Although a ticket is not needed to enter, Bacardi's is only open on the day of a home White Sox game.

-New food at Guaranteed Rate Field in 2019
+New food at Guaranteed Rate Field